 The multi-instrumentalist and singer-songwriter may be barely into his 20s, but he's already making waves as one of the most talented musicians of his generation.
 He talks dropping out of Uni and being managed by the great Quincy Jones, with Maxim Boon.

-The modest music room at the back of this seemingly unremarkable Finchley townhouse is where Collier developed his astonishingly fresh brand of contemporary jazz-funk, a unique musical identity that has since been declared by critics as "ingenious" and "mind-blowing."
-From this room, he taught himself to play a dizzying number of instruments to extraordinary levels of virtuosity.
-It's also where, in a makeshift studio piled high with guitars, ukuleles, mandolins, exotic percussion, synthesisers and microphones, he honed a compositional craft that today seems capable of near boundless invention.
+The modest music room at the back of this seemingly unremarkable Finchley townhouse is where Collier developed his astonishingly fresh brand of contemporary jazz-funk fusion.
+It's also where he taught himself to play a dizzying number of instruments to extraordinary levels of virtuosity, where he created a makeshift studio piled high with guitars, exotic percussion, synthesisers and microphones, and where he honed a compositional craft that today seems capable of near boundless invention.

 Given the calibre of Collier's technical prowess and the complexity of his tracks, not to mention the fact that his mother is a professor of violin at the prestigious Royal Academy of Music, you might assume his accomplishments are the product of intensive training.
 In reality, formal education has never held much importance for Collier.
 "I hated music theory when I was a kid.
 I couldn't stand it," he admits.
 "But I was always fascinated by sounds, you know.
 I've never read a single book about music theory or anything like that.
 So I started to coin my own terms for things and come up with my own way of talking about music and the kind of character it had.